 It was hard to pull them away, but we had made plans to do the Garden Maze.
 And the boys were really excited to see if they could beat me and Chris to the end of it.

 The race of the century was about to go down.

-The Garden Maze was the last stop on the property, and may have been my favorite part of the trip.
+The Garden Maze was the last stop on the property.
 Even though it was pretty hot (I know I keep mentioning that, but seriously it was), they had misters running throughout so you got a nice, cool mist the whole time.

 The kiddos ran around like crazy and we may or may not have lost them on occasion.
 But they were really enjoying the game aspect of the entire thing.

 I’m not going to say that Chris and I didn’t try to win, but I also won’t say that we let them win.
 It definitely proved that kids have a better sense of direction than adults.